gaehlerm/SoftwareEngineering/README.md

 Humans are all inherently flawed.
 They are insecure and try to hide themselves.
 They don't like to be criticized.
 They are scared because they are not a genius.
 But they don't have to be.
 Hardly anyone is a genius and most work is done by good, but not outstanding programmers.
 This fear, however, makes things worse.
 Because it is important to talk to other developers.
 Your team is much more productive if the team members talk to each other.
 If they are able to criticize each other in a constructive way.

 It is ok to fail.
 Fail early, fail fast, fail often.
 Get feedback as early as possible and improve.
 This is the only way to make progress.
 Vice versa, you always have something to teach.
 Discuss with your colleagues and you can learn from each other.
-Don't be affraid, no body is perfect.
+Don't be afraid, no body is perfect.

 Don't come up with claims like "this is bad".
 Critisism is has to be constructive or else it is useless.
 Even worse, it can be regarded as a flat out assault.
 You have to be able to explain why something is bad such that the original author has a chance to improve.